-- On any structure or plant being constructed or installed, demolished or dismantled, inspected, tested, repaired or cleaned - On a fragile surface - On a potentially unstable surface - Using equipment to work at the elevated level - On a sloping or slippery surface where it is difficult for people to maintain their balance - Near an unprotected open edge - Near a hole, shaft or pit into which a worker could fall - The Presbytery/Charge/Committee must also identify fall hazards through consultation with workers and inspection of workplace including
+- On any structure or plant being constructed or installed, demolished or dismantled, inspected, tested, repaired or cleaned - On a fragile surface - On a potentially unstable surface - Using equipment to work at the elevated level - On a sloping or slippery surface where it is difficult for people to maintain their balance - Near an unprotected open edge - Near a hole, shaft or pit into which a worker could fall

+The Presbytery/Charge/Committee must also identify fall hazards through consultation with workers and inspection of workplace including:

 - Surfaces Stability, fragility or brittleness, potential to slip, safe movement of workers where surfaces change, strength and capability to support load

 - Slope does not exceed 7 degrees

 - Levels Where they change and may be exposed to fall from one level to another

 - Structure temporary or permanent

 - Ground evenness and stability to support scaffolding or work platform

 - Work area

 - Entry and Exit

 - Edges protection from open edges of floors, roofs, work platforms, walkways etc.

 - Holes

-- Hand grip places where grip may be lost.
+- Hand grip places were grip may be lost.

 A risk assessment must be conducted on the identified hazard(s) associated with the plant (e.g. Elevated work platforms) using the Church's risk methodology.
-The person conducting the risk assessment should utilise additional guidelines provided in the Managing the Risk of Falls at the Workplace Code of Practice 2011 - Model Code of Practice: Managing the risk of falls at workplaces | Safe Work Australia.
+The person conducting the risk assessment should utilise additional guidelines provided in the Managing the Risk of Falls at the Workplace Code of Practice 2011.

-If a contractor or subcontractor has been engaged by the Church to undertake work which may be associated with fall hazards the WHS Officer/ Property Officer/ Work Coordinator or person in charge of the Church site must ensure that a safety plan has been developed and provided to the Church before the work commences.
+If a contractor or subcontractor has been engaged by the Church to undertake work which may be associated with fall hazards the Site Manager, Work Coordinator or person in charge of the Church site must ensure that a safety plan has been developed and provided to the Church before the work commences.